 Be sure he or she gets plenty of rest and fluids.

-An anti-itch medication called an antihistamine may be recommended if the rash is itchy.
+An anti-itch medicine called an antihistamine may be recommended if the rash is itchy.

-Once the fever goes away, your child is no longer contagious.
+Once the fever has gone away for 24 hours, your child is no longer contagious.
 So, even if your child still has the rash, he or she can attend daycare.

 Roseola is rarely a problem for children who are otherwise healthy.

 Contact your child's health care provider right away if your child has any of the following:

 In an infant under 3 months old, a rectal temperature of 100.4°F (38.0°C) or higher